zagnuts/RAVEnOUT/readme.txt

 to filter them.
 Have now released the initial version of the script - still a work in progress as will only save the data to a CSV file locally, but should not take long to add in support for uploading to external sevices.

+Update - 2 Oct 2015
+Well, it has been a while.
+I have a V05 version that I started working on way back when, but ran out of available time to finish.
+I since found a number of people were using the script to upload data to pvoutput, but the way it was being used was probably not the best.
+To try to help those, what I've done is hack the original perl script to JUST dump the instantaneous data that the pvoutput 'ravenpost.js' needs, and do that fairly reliably.

+To use, just change from RAVEnPOST.pl to RAVEnPV.pl.
+The data will still be dumped into demand.xml, but it won't have all that other stuff in it that could cause the upload to fail.

+If you are not currently using this and want to give it a try, I have a sample upload script as well - just edit it and put in your pvoutput details.

+Sometime, honest, sometime I'll work on the main script and have it upload the data directly as well as optionally save the history to a log file etc etc etc. Cheers.